 The reason for this is probably because alcohol is so much harder to come by for under-21s in America, and it is often easier to smoke a joint in your dorm room than be chucked out by bar after bar on a Saturday night.

-Universities are normally willing to turn a blind eye to the first minor drug offence but, as with alcohol, if you are going to indulge, you need to keep your wits about you and be careful not to get caught.
+If you're in violation of local laws, universities are normally willing to turn a blind eye to the first minor drug offence but, as with alcohol, if you are going to indulge, you need to keep your wits about you and be careful not to get caught.

 Also, if you are an athete or going through the recruiting process for any money-making finance jobs, you should be warned that random drug-testing is one of the perils of the process and something that has succeeded in dashing the hopes of many an ambitious stoner.